Chaostheorie/quota-control/README.md

-# HRLNQuota Control
+# Quota Control

-HRLNQuota control is a cli gui tool.
+Quota control is a cli gui tool.
 The tool is in active development at the moment and only features a simple overview of groups.

 > There's only support for \*nix systems